Kildare House ‘Fortress Fence’ Draws Ire, Double-Takes From Huntsville Neighbors and City Leaders

 Davis says the city has entered into a stop motion order on the project and that work on the fence was stopped Tuesday.
 "It will come down," Davis said.

-WHNT News 19 attempted to gain comment from the Wright family about the concerns that led them to what some characterize as ‘drastic’ measures to preserve privacy.
+WHNT News 19 attempted to gain comment from Wright or the resident of the home about the concerns that led them to what some characterize as 'drastic' measures to preserve privacy.
 When we rang the doorbell of the mansion, no one came to the door.

-When we returned just hours later, Mr. Wright flashed a mirror into our camera lens but did not respond to our questions.
+When we returned just hours later, a resident flashed a mirror into our camera lens but did not respond to our questions.

 Search 'Kildare Mansion' on YouTube and you'll find several videos of experiences from people who have been rebuked when passing by the property.